SSH

 information used in connecting to the X server.

-We suggest switching it on only when needed, with the use of options (-X
+We suggest switching it on only when needed, using the options (-X or -Y)

-this case remote X11 clients will have full access to the original X11 display.
+file.
+Be aware that this will grant remote X11 clients full access to the

 Alternatively, if X11 forwarding is always needed, you can configure it on a